Mixture Quantiles Estimated by Constrained Linear Regression: Introduction

 The paper is organized as follows.
-Section \ref{sec_model} describes the mixture quantiles model and section \ref{sec_calibration} defines the regression optimization problem.
-Section \ref{sec_minimum_distance} proves the relation to minimum Wasserstein estimator.
-Section \ref{sec_asymptotics_orderstat} proves the asymptotic normality of the estimator.
-Section \ref{sec_gls} discusses some properties of the estimator obtained by weighted least squares regression.
-Section \ref{sec_optimization} discusses various constraints, penalties and error functions in the optimization problem.
+Section \ref{sec_model} describes the mixture-quantiles model and Section \ref{sec_calibration} defines the regression optimization problem.
+Section \ref{sec_minimum_distance} proves the relation to minimum Wasserstein estimators.
+Section \ref{sec_asymptotics_orderstat} establishes the asymptotic normality of the estimator.
+Section \ref{sec_gls} discusses properties of the estimator obtained by weighted least squares regression.
 Section \ref{sec_casestudy} contains two numerical experiments.
 Section \ref{sec_conclusion} concludes the paper.